awsdocs/amazon-route53-docs/doc_source/domain-delete.md

 If the registry allows you to delete the registration, perform the procedure in this topic\.
 If the registry doesn't allow you to delete a domain name registration, disable automatic renewal of domain registration for this domain\.
 When the **Expires on** date passes, Amazon Route 53 will automatically delete the registration for the domain\.
 For information about how to change the automatic renewal setting, see [Enabling or Disabling Automatic Renewal for a Domain](domain-enable-disable-auto-renewal.md)\.

-**Important**
-If you delete a domain name registration before the registration was scheduled to expire, we will not refund the registration fee\.

 **To delete a domain name registration**

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.